open-source-labs/Chronos/README.md

 ### Microservices

-The **'dummy-microservices'** branch is where we provide a sample microservices application to test out Chronos and to apply all the powerful, built-in features of Chronos as a monitoring tool on an existing application for your testing convenience.
+The **'dummy-microservice'** branch is where we provide a sample microservices application to test out Chronos and to apply all the powerful, built-in features of Chronos as a monitoring tool on an existing application for your testing convenience.
 <br>
 <br>